Water markets and trade

 The southern-connected Murray-Darling Basin is one of the most mature water markets in the world and is based on a 'cap and trade' system where the cap represents the total pool of water available for consumptive use and water can only move among licence holders, and to new businesses, by trade.

-There are also a number of established and emerging water markets operating in other prescribed water resources in South Australia, including parts of the South East and the Adelaide and Mount Lofty Ranges and elsewhere in the South Australian Murray-Darling Basin.
+There are also a number of established and emerging water markets operating for other prescribed water resources in South Australia, including parts of the South East, the Mount Lofty Ranges and elsewhere in the South Australian Murray-Darling Basin.

 Water trade allows water to flow to where it can be used most productively, or has the highest value, through the redistribution of water rights including water licences, water access entitlements and water allocations.

 Water trading has become a vital business tool for water rights holders, providing an effective way of managing changing use requirements, climate variability and reallocating water during prolonged periods of drought.